one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

 ### OpenCore Config
 Place a config.plist in /EFI/OC/
   - Download an OpenCore config file from here [config.plist](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/tree/master/configs)
+    - Some i3 models require the iGPU to be faked to HD 6000.
+If you have trouble booting MacOS use the i3Alt config.
+Fix found by @mankot14
-    - Bes sure to rename your config file to config.plist
+    - Be sure to rename your config file to config.plist
     - You will need to generate your own PlatformInfo section using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) - use a MacBookAir7,2 profile.

 ### OpenCore Drivers